opensearch-project/k-NN/DEVELOPER_GUIDE.md

 The purpose of Backwards Compatibility Testing and different types of BWC tests are explained [here](https://github.com/opensearch-project/opensearch-plugins/blob/main/TESTING.md#backwards-compatibility-testing)

 Use these commands to run BWC tests for k-NN:

-1. Rolling upgrade tests: `./gradlew :qa:bwc:rollingUpgradeClusterTest`
+1. Rolling upgrade tests: `./gradlew :qa:bwc:testRollingUpgrade`
-2. Full restart upgrade tests: `./gradlew :qa:bwc:fullRestartClusterTest`
+2. Full restart upgrade tests: `./gradlew :qa:bwc:testRestartUpgrade`
 3. `./gradlew :qa:bwc:bwcTestSuite` is used to run all the above bwc tests together.

 Use this command to run BWC tests for a given Backwards Compatibility Version: